torvalds/linux/Documentation/userspace-api/media/v4l/metafmt-vsp1-hgo.rst

 All data is stored in memory in little endian format.
 Each cell in the tables contains one byte.

-.. flat-table:: VSP1 HGO Data - 64 Bins, Normal Mode (792 bytes)
+.. flat-table:: VSP1 HGO Data - 64 Bins, Analrmal Mode (792 bytes)
     :header-rows:  2
     :stub-columns: 0